Served: 1½ Years

 May 9, 1952, to October 19, 1953

-Earl joined the Navy at 18, near the end of World War II.
+Earl joined the Navy as an 18-year-old on June 26, 1945 and served on the USS Yorktown (CV10) aircraft carrier during World War II.
 He was honorably discharged on July 14, 1946.
-He re-enlisted to fight in the Korean Conflict where he served as a Seaman 1st Class on the “fightingest ship in the fleet”, the USS Essex aircraft carrier.
-He was again honorably discharged on September 15, 1950.
-He then applied and was appointed to the Ohio State Patrol in 1952.
+He re-joined to fight in the Korean Conflict where he served as a Seaman 1st Class on the “Fightingest Ship in the Fleet”, the USS Essex (CV9) aircraft carrier.
+Again, honorably discharged on September 15, 1950.

-Patrolman Casterline was survived by a wife Carol Casterline and a daughter.
-He was buried in Rest Haven Cemetery on October 22, 1953.
+Patrolman Casterline was survived by a wife, Carol Ann Casterline, and a daughter.
+He was buried in Section K, Lot 352, Grave 2, Rest Haven Memorial Cemetery on October 22, 1953.

-This narrative was revised on December 10, 2011 by Cincinnati Police Lietuenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Soceity President, predominantly from the Ohio State Patrol’s Memorial website.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised on December 10, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.